OliwahBiz/logistics-auditor/README.md

 ## A. The Executive Summary

-Our delivery performance audit of 95,824 verified orders reveals that 92.0% of deliveries arrived on or before the estimated date, while 8.0% (7,661 orders) experienced fulfillment delays.
-Delivery punctuality is directly and severely correlated with customer satisfaction: on-time deliveries maintain an average review score of 4.29 out of 5.0 stars, whereas late deliveries drop to 3.46 stars, and Super Late orders (more than 5 days overdue) collapse to just 1.78 stars — a 59% satisfaction loss.
-Regional analysis uncovers critical geographic disparities, with remote Northeastern states such as Alagoas (23.35% late) and Maranhão (19.24% late) experiencing failure rates nearly four times higher than central distribution hubs like São Paulo (5.70% late) and Minas Gerais (5.40% late).
-To prevent continued negative review spikes, Veridi Logistics must dynamically adjust estimated delivery windows for remote routes, clear Monday and Friday warehouse backlogs, and introduce dedicated freight carriers for high-delay product categories such as electronics and office furniture.
+Our audit of 95,824 delivered orders found that 92% arrived on time, while 8% experienced delays that directly caused customer satisfaction to collapse.
+On-time deliveries averaged 4.29 stars, late deliveries dropped to 3.46 stars, and Super Late orders (more than 5 days overdue) fell to just 1.78 stars.
+Remote Northeastern states like Alagoas (23.35% late) and Maranhão (19.24% late) suffered failure rates nearly four times higher than central hubs like São Paulo (5.70%), confirming that geographic distance from distribution centers is the primary driver of delivery failures and negative reviews.

 ---